time-loop/cdk-lambda-eni-usage-metric-publisher/API.md

 - *Type:* constructs.Construct

+The parent construct.

 ---

 ##### `id`<sup>Required</sup> <a name="id" id="@time-loop/cdk-lambda-eni-usage-metric-publisher.LambdaEniUsageMetricPublisher.Initializer.parameter.id"></a>

 - *Type:* multi-convention-namer.Namer

+The ID of the construct.

 ---

 ##### `props`<sup>Required</sup> <a name="props" id="@time-loop/cdk-lambda-eni-usage-metric-publisher.LambdaEniUsageMetricPublisher.Initializer.parameter.props"></a>

 - *Type:* <a href="#@time-loop/cdk-lambda-eni-usage-metric-publisher.LambdaEniUsageMetricPublisherProps">LambdaEniUsageMetricPublisherProps</a>

+The properties of the construct.

 ---